matt-garman/mcu-relay-controller/README.md

 8. Implement scheme for having guaranteed user-defined power-off state (e.g. device always reverts to bypass on power loss, maybe use MCU watchdog or brownout detector)
+9. Incorporate a tag or pin header connection for (re-)programming the MCU in-circuit.

 ## Effect Pedal Bypass Manifesto